vicentinileonardo/daytrip/README.md

 + GeoCoding (Nominatim): © OpenStreetMap

-+ Nominatim self-hosted as a docker container (Not used, too slow startup for the demo test): https://github.com/mediagis/nominatim-docker
++ Nominatim self-hosted as a docker container (Not used, too slow startup for the demo test of the project): https://github.com/mediagis/nominatim-docker